swaroopg92/penpa-edit/README.md

 * In Dark grey mode only, click twice to get a green square.
 * Light grey is used when hiding grey letters and symbols.
 * Irrespective of any Style selected, Right click to enter the green square.
 This feature is to provide a quick access to secondary color (default is green).
 For more options on the secondary color, go to Settings -> Surface Second Color.

+#### Multicolor
+* This mode allows multiple colors in the same cell.
+* Select the empty cells and then color to add it.
+* Select the filled cells.
+If new color, then it will add on top of existing color.
+If same color, it will remove it.

 #### Line
 * Normal: A line connecting the center of the square to the horizontal and vertical.
 (Masyu, Hashi, Palindrome Sudoku, etc.)